YamamotoLabUCSF/SampleSheet/README.md

 * Option A) Use the pip3 command to automatically download the required library from the Python Package Index repository ([PyPI](https://pypi.org/)) (https://pypi.org/), and install it into your primary Python 3 directory from the requirements file 'SampleSheet_requirements.txt'.
 This method is the most simple to execute and will be outlined first.

 * Option B) Install a Python **virtual environment** (self-contained 'directory' with all the Python modules needed to run SampleSheet.py).
-This method retains your original Python 3 install unchanged, protecting it from any possible library version conflicts that may arise from installing or updating the SampleSheet.py required libraries.
+This method retains your original Python 3 installation unchanged, protecting it from any possible library version conflicts that may arise from installing or updating the SampleSheet.py required libraries.

 ##### <span style="color:dodgerblue">Libraries in default Python</span>